 The Committee believes the median ratio is consistent with the pay and reward policies for CCEP's GB employees.
 CCEP is committed to offering an attractive package for all employees.
 Salaries are set with reference to factors such as skills, experience and performance of the individual, as well as market competitiveness.
 All employees receive a wide range of employee benefits and a large number are eligible for an annual bonus.
 Our LTIP is designed to link remuneration to the delivery of long-term strategic objectives and therefore participation is typically offered to senior employees who have the ability to influence these outcomes.
 The 25th percentile, median and 75th percentile employees identified in the above calculation do not participate in the LTIP.
 As the CEO participates in the LTIP, the ratio will be influenced by vesting outcomes and will likely vary year on year.
-In consideration are appropriate.
+In consideration of these points, the Committee considers that the levels of remuneration are appropriate.